lichenma/ReacTicTacToe/StudyNotes.md

 JSX comes with the full power of JavaScript.
 Any JavaScript expressions can be placed within braces inside JSX.
 Each React element is a JavaScript object that can be stored in a variable or passed around in the program.

+The `ShoppingList` component above only renders built-in DOM components like `<div />` and `<li />` but the developer can compose and render custom React components too.
+For example, we can now refer to the whole shopping list by writing `<ShoppingList />`.
+Each React component is encapsulated and can operate independently; this allows users to build complex UIs from simple components.

+## Inspecting the Starter Code

+We will not be worrying about the CSS styling in this project and will instead be focusing on the React content of `src/index.js`.